ChrisFelt/CsharpProjects/README.md

 Requirements:

-1. This is an application where youÅfll log occurrences of a habit.
+1. This is an application where you'll log occurrences of a habit.

 2. This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)